 This is huge for user experience because it provides enthusiasts with a strategic means to progress.
 Additionally, the tech features mentioned above are easy to turn on mid-workout, so there’s no delay in your workout time trying to configure the chains, spotter, and eccentric modes.
 From a user experience point of view, Tonal is calculated, easy to understand, and intuitive.

 With Tonal, you can connect a heart rate monitor or fitness tracker, as well as your phone via Bluetooth.
-This is also how you pair the handles and barbell to the device, as well.
+This is also how you pair the handles and barbell to the device.
 Simply pull down from the top of the screen for easy connectivity.

 Tonal provides users with digital resistance that uses electromagnetic force compared to traditional weights’ gravitational force.
 This keeps the resistance constant and smooth throughout full movements.
 Over time, Tonal can increase the weight resistance to ensure that you are progressively overloading your muscles.